JabedWeb/Glass_3D_product/README.md

-# Product-3D
+# Sunglasses-3D

-This project showcases a 3D model of a chair created using React Three Fiber.
-The chair features two textures, two types of legs, and various colors and names for the cushion and chair.
-You can view the live demo [here](https://product-3d-jabedweb.surge.sh/).
+This project showcases a 3D model of sunglasses created using React Three Fiber.
+Customers can customize the material for the frame, frame tips, glass material, and lens color.
+You can view the live demo [here](https://sunglasses-3d-jabedweb.surge.sh/).

 ## Technologies Used